basicmi/AI-Articles/WeeklyDigest2017-08_5.md

 > Bitmain’s newest product, the Sophon, may or may not take over deep learning.
 But by giving it such a name Zhan and his Bitmain co-founder, Jihan Wu, have signaled to the world their intentions.
 The Sophon unit will include Bitmain’s first piece of bespoke silicon for a revolutionary AI technology.
 If things go to plan, thousands of Bitmain Sophon units soon could be training neural networks in vast data centers around the world.

-**6. [DARPA tunes machine learning to radio signals](https://gcn.com/articles/2017/08/14/darpa-rf-machine-learning.aspx)** DARPA looks to develop a machine learning system that can interpret the radio spectrum, identify useful signals, and remove noise automatically.
+**6. [DARPA tunes machine learning to radio signals](https://gcn.com/articles/2017/08/14/darpa-rf-machine-learning.aspx)**
+> The Defense Advanced Research Projects Agencies is looking to apply the same kind of machine learning to the radio spectrum as is used by advanced systems for applications ranging from voice recognition to management of internet-of-things devices to autonomous vehicles.